ArthurBeaulieu/WorldMap/README.md

 // Full example with data and click callback const map = new MzkWorldMap({
   baseUrl: 'path/to/MzkWorldMap/', // The path that contains the `assets/` folder
-  renderTo: window, // The DOM element to insert MzkWorldMap
+  renderTo: document.body, // The DOM element to insert MzkWorldMap
   countryClicked: info => alert(info), // The country clicked callback
   data: myData // The object per country data
 });